json-nn/mcpskins/README.md

   `textures/skins/<weapon>/<skin_id>.png`.
 - **Optional custom icon** - an accompanying `<skin_id>_icon.png` swaps the 2D
   inventory icon too.
+- **Optional custom HUD icon** - an accompanying `<skin_id>_hud.png` swaps the weapon silhouette shown bottom-right of the screen while it's held, and an optional `<skin_id>_hud_empty.png` swaps its out-of-ammo variant.
 - **Optional custom geometry** - a matching geo-model file next to the weapon's own model gives a skin an entirely different shape, not just a different color, while reusing the base weapon's animations.
+- **LOD support** - TACZ swaps to a separate, lower-poly model/texture pair at distance and in third person.
+Skins can override this too, independently of the close-up model/texture: an optional `<skin_id>_lod.png` for the LOD's UV, and/or a geo-model file next to the weapon's own LOD model for a full LOD shape change.

 ### Two ways to browse and equip skins
 - **Refit screen overlay** - an in-context skin carousel embedded directly into TACZ's